Cutting Speed Calculator — RPM from Cutting Speed & Diameter (CNC Turning & Milling)

 Why does RPM decrease when I use a larger diameter cutter?

-RPM = (1000 × Vc) / (π × D).
-For a fixed cutting speed, RPM is inversely proportional to diameter.
-A 100 mm cutter rotates at half the RPM of a 50 mm cutter at the same surface speed.
-This is correct — the larger tool tip travels the same distance per revolution at the correct speed.
+From RPM = (1000 × Vc) / (π × D): for a fixed cutting speed Vc, RPM is inversely proportional to diameter D. A 100 mm face mill rotates at half the RPM of a 50 mm end mill to achieve the same cutting speed.
+This is correct — the outer tip of the larger tool already travels farther per revolution, so it needs fewer revolutions per minute to achieve the same surface speed.
+Running a large cutter at the RPM calculated for a small cutter will dramatically overheat the tool and workpiece.